IkhwanGhani/custom_react_native_snippets/README.md

-# Custom React Native Snippets
+# VSCode React Native Snippets

-This repository contains few of the snippets that i use in my react native
+This repository contains few of the custom snippets that i use in my react native development using vscode

 ## Setup Instructions (VSCODE)